-The methods sometimes used by these youth groups were often not very wise, and anti-semitic demonstrations-entirely inexcusable from the point of view of students' constitutional freedom but not on the scale ascribed to them by enemy propoganda-were condemned not only by the majority of Polish youth but also by the older population.
-This condemnation was shared by the Polish Government, which tried to counteract them, without infringing on the autonomy of the universities.
-At this period similar anti-semitic demonstrations took place in many other European states which had no connection with 20 anti-semitic trends in Germany and Italy.
+The methods sometimes used by these youth groups were often not very wise, and anti-semitic demonstrations-entirely inexcusable from the point of view of students' constitutional freedom but not on the scale ascribed to them by enemy propaganda-were condemned not only by the majority of Polish youth but also by the older population.
+This condemnation was shared by the Polish Government, which tried to counteract them by all means at their disposal, without infringing on the autonomy of the universities.
+At this period similar anti-semitic demonstrations took place in many other European states which had no connection with anti-semitic trends in Germany and Italy.

-As soon as Poland regained her independence after the last war, one of her first acts was to abolish all anti-semitic laws (e.g. the Russian ones) which remained from the time of the Partitions.
-During the 21 years of her independence not a single anti-semitic decree was issued.
+As soon as Poland regained her independence after the last war, one of her first acts was to abolish all anti-semitic laws (e.g., the Russian ones) which remained from the time of the Partitions.
+During the 25 years of her independence not a single anti-semitic decree was issued.